Skip to code content (skip section selection)

 1. Incomplete submittals shall be returned to the Applicant without acceptance by the Town for review.

-2. Department of Planning and Development staff shall review the proposed Planned Development District and provide written comments to the Applicant prior to the next Planning Commission application deadline.
+2. Department of Planning, Land Use and Neighborhoods staff shall review the proposed Planned Development District and provide written comments to the Applicant prior to the next Planning Commission application deadline.
 Staff shall also schedule a meeting with the Applicant to review these written comments, with such meeting to occur prior to the next Planning Commission application deadline.

 (c) The request shall then be submitted to the Planning Commission for review, public hearing, and recommendation, then forwarded to Town Council for final action.